 Local government planning controls, local laws and policies applying to the development should be described, and a list provided of the approvals required for the project and the expected program for approval of applications.
-The description should include any requirements for workers' camps or villages.

 This information is required to assess how the legislation applies to the project, which agencies have jurisdiction, and whether the proposed impact assessment process is appropriate.